 In 2019, Patrick launched the podcast, Relate w/ Patrick McAndrew.
-In the show, he speaks with top experts in the fields of entertainment, technology, and business to discover how to cultivate more genuine, meaningful relationships in an age where technology is king, anxiety and isolation are at an all time high, and the only possible cure for our loneliness is through building relationships and community while collaborating and connecting with others.
+In the show, he speaks with top experts in technology, digital wellness, ethics, and artificial intelligence to discover how to cultivate more genuine, meaningful relationships in an age where technology is king, anxiety and isolation are at an all time high, and the only possible cure for our loneliness is through building relationships and community while collaborating and connecting with others.

 Patrick has taken the stage, not only as a performer, but as a speaker as well, sharing his take on how we can be more human in the age of technology.
 He has spoken at international conferences, on college campuses, and at community events on topics related to enhancing our relationships in the technological revolution.

 Patrick has studied acting at the New York Drama Center, RK Acting, SITI Company, Upright Citizens Brigade, and with Village Playback Theatre.
 He is also an award-winning percussionist.
 He holds a master's degree in Theatre from Villanova University.